Skip to main content

 7. Glass containers are not permitted.

-8. The following items are forbidden at school: Skateboards, roller skates or rollerblades, tennis shoes with wheels, MP3 players, iPods, music players including those with earphones (unless for approved purposes), electronic games, toys or collectibles, pagers, cameras, phones, or electronic signaling devices.
+8. The following items are forbidden at school: skateboards, rollerblades, tennis shoes with wheels, MP3 players, iPods, music players including those with earphones (unless for approved purposes), electronic games, toys or collectibles, pagers, cameras, phones, or electronic signaling devices.

-9. Students are to turn off all cellular phones and store them in a backpack, purse, pocket, or other place where they are not visible during normal school hours or school activities.
+10. Students are to turn off all cellular phones and store them in a backpack, purse, pocket, or other place where they are not visible during normal school hours or school activities.
 Students must comply anytime a request is made by school personnel to cease the use of a cellular phone, or electronic signaling device on campus before and after school.
-If such a device is observed by staff during school hours or activities, it shall be confiscated until redeemed by a parent or guardian after school hours from 3:15pm to 4:00pm.
-Students are not to have camera phones.
+If such a device is observed by staff during school hours or activities, it shall be confiscated until redeemed by a parent or guardian during a scheduled time with the Dean's Office.

 Students must observe the Cell Phones and Electronic Devices policy from the Registration Packet.